Polynomial methods to construct inputs for uniformly ensemble reachable linear systems: Introduction

-Note that ensemble reachability is equivalent to approximate reachability of the infinite dimensional linear system defined by the bounded linear matrix-multiplication operators $ {\cal M}_A\colon C_n(\p) \to C_n(\p)$, ${\cal M}_A f(\theta)=A(\theta)f(\theta)$ and $ {\cal M}_B\colon \C^m \to C_n(\p)$, ${\cal M}_B u =B(\theta)u$.
-It is a consequence of the restriction that the inputs are not allowed to dependent on the parameter, it is well-known that exact reachability (i.e. $ \e=0$) is never possible provided $\p$ is not finite, cf. \cite[Theorem~3.1.1]{triggiani75} and \cite[p.244]{fuhrmann_hilbert_book}.
-Moreover, it follows from \cite[Theorem~3.1.1, Remark~3.1.2]{triggiani75} that in the continuous-time case a pair $(A,B)$ is uniformly ensemble reachable if and only it is {\it completely approximately controllable}, i.e. for every $T>0$, for every $\e>0$ and for every pair $x_0,x_1 \in C_n(\p)$ there exists $u \in L^1([0,T],\C^m)$ such that
+As a consequence of the restriction that the inputs are not allowed to {depend} on the parameter, it is well-known that exact reachability (i.e. $ \e=0$) is never possible provided $\p$ is not finite, cf. \cite[Theorem~3.1.1]{triggiani75} and \cite[p.244]{fuhrmann_hilbert_book}. {We note that in the literature continuous-time systems are mostly considered, and hence the term {\it ensemble controllability} is present more frequently.} Moreover, it follows from \cite[Theorem~3.1.1, Remark~3.1.2]{triggiani75} that {a continuous-time pair} $(A,B)$ is uniformly ensemble reachable if and only if it is {\it completely approximately controllable}, i.e.{,} for every $T>0$, for every $\e>0$ and for every pair $x_0,x_1 \in C_n(\p)$ there exists {an input} $u \in L^1([0,T],\C^m)$ such that